SriraamIyer/my-repo/EV-Blogs/electric-vehicles.md

 documents can be stored on the cloud which can be viewed on the dashboard itself.
 3. All the EV buses are Air Conditioned (A/C), including the driver seat.
 4. EV buses are introduced in airports to transport the passenges from the terminal to the aircraft and vice versa.
-5. And due to the public buses becoming EVs, some people have started preferring buses over other means of transport.
-Like in Mumbai, the old vintage double-decker buses were scrapped and made way for the new A/C EV double-decker buses which exactly look like the buses of London.

 ![my image](./media/electric-vehicles/ather-image.jpg#center)